9 Personality and Character Traits Colleges Look for in Applicants

 Colleges may look for a different set of character qualities or define these traits in different ways.
 But when colleges describe their ideal candidates, they often mention some qualities more than others.
 Here are 9 character traits that colleges often cite when they describe what they are looking for in students.

-Show the colleges you have applied to how much you love to and want to learn, and what excites you intellectually.
+Show colleges how much you love to and want to learn and what excites you intellectually.
 If you can demonstrate that you have a “growth mindset”— the belief that one can enhance intelligence, abilities and talents through hard work – that is also a plus, according to a report from Harvard University’s School of Education.

-You might have demonstrated persistence by sticking with challenging classes or activities even though you didn’t excel in them at first or any time you worked hard to accomplish a goal — despite obstacles or setbacks.
-The key is to show that despite any obstacles, you maintained your energy, enthusiasm and passion for what you set out to achieve.
+You might have demonstrated persistence by sticking with challenging classes or activities even though you didn’t excel in them at first, or any time you worked hard to accomplish a goal, despite obstacles or setbacks.
+The key is to show that even when you faced obstacles, you maintained your energy, enthusiasm and passion for what you set out to achieve.

 Here, risk-taking doesn’t necessarily mean engaging in high-risk activities like bungee jumping or mountain climbing — it means venturing out of your comfort zone, be it in the classroom or other areas of life.
 Taking a risk can be joining the debate club even though you have a fear of public speaking, trying a new activity, or taking a challenging class.
 Colleges want students who are not afraid to make mistakes — and who understand that mistakes are part of learning.

-As set forth on MIT’s website, “When people take risks in life, they learn resilience because risk leads to failure as often as it leads to success.
+As set forth on the website of Massachusetts Institute of Technology, “When people take risks in life, they learn resilience because risk leads to failure as often as it leads to success.
 The most creative and successful people — and MIT is loaded with them — know that failure is part of life and that if you stay focused and don’t give up, goals are ultimately realized.”